efayadv/efayadv/README.md

 # Hello, I'm Emilio 😎

-#### I am a recent graduate from the University of Wisconsin - Madison.
+#### I am a recent cs graduate from the University of Wisconsin - Madison.
 Very interested in Software Engineer and Applied AI Systems.

 ### Connect with me:
 - [Linkedin](https://www.linkedin.com/in/emilio-fayad-217649271/)